jessika/bilbo/posts/2-days-in-zion.md

 ---
-title: 'How I spent 2 days in Zion National Park'
+title: "How I spent 2 days in Zion National Park"
-updated_date: '2023-05-11'
+updated_date: "2023-05-11"
-visited_date: '2023-05-02'
+visited_date: "2023-05-02"
 ---

-![View from Angels Landing](/images/2-days-in-zion/zion_angels_landing_canyon_end-optimized.jpg) *View into the canyon from Angels Landing*
+![View from Angels Landing](/images/2-days-in-zion/zion_angels_landing_canyon_end-optimized.jpg) _View into the canyon from Angels Landing_

 Here's how I spent 2 days in Zion National Park.
 See how I spent the rest of my Utah trip in [my post about Bryce Canyon National Park](/posts/1-day-in-bryce).